Jump to:Page Content

 DEGREE PROGRAM COURSES

-The Management of Crisis Response (MLD-381): To understand crisis response takes more than skills in communication or incident command; it takes an understanding of the complex political, regulatory, and legal regimes that govern the incident and the skills to manage these different and sometimes conflicting concerns.
-Drawing mostly on case studies and lessons learned, from the B.P.
-Oil Spill to Hurricane Katrina and everything in between, the course will provide students a deeper understanding not merely of the mechanics of crises response but how the law, politics, and policy empower and hinder our capability to respond.
-Taught by PCL Faculty Affiliate Juliette Kayyem.
-Offered Spring, 2013.
+Mitigating and Managing a Crisis (MLD-381): Harvard Kennedy School, Juliette Kayyem.
+On paper, how a government responds to a variety of crises - whether a terrorism attack, a major hurricane, an earthquake,an Ebola crisis, or an oil spill - is fairly well thought out, practiced, and understood.
+And yet, when the disaster does arrive, it always appears that the government is overwhelmed and confused, as if it were making it up as it went along.
+This is as true for private entities.
+To understand crises response takes more than skills in communication or incident command; it takes an understanding of the complex political, regulatory, international, and legal regimes that govern the incident and the skills to manage these different and sometimes conflicting concerns.
+Drawing mostly on case studies and lessons learned, from Ebola, to Hurricane Sandy, to the B.P.
+Oil Spill, Boston Marathon and everything in between, the course will provide to all students a deeper understanding not merely of the mechanics of crises response but how the law, politics, and policy empower and hinder our capability to respond.
+Spring Semester.

 HARVARD EXTENSION SCHOOL COURSES

 Crisis Management and Emergency Preparedness (MGMT E-5090): Offered by PCL Faculty Co-Director Arnold Howitt, this course emphasizes a managerial perspective on crisis management and emergency preparedness, examining the stresses that crisis places on individual and group decision- making; crisis communications; strategies to address “routine” and “crisis” emergencies; and methods for implementing responsive actions.
-Offered Fall, 2012.
+Fall Semester.

 Disaster Relief and Recovery (MGMT E-5095): Taught by PCL Faculty Co-Director Arnold Howitt, this course focuses on the management of humanitarian relief—shelter, food, medical care, and the restoration of critical public services and basic economic activity—once disaster rescues have been accomplished.
 It also looks at the dynamics of community recovery in the aftermath of major disasters, using examples from the United States and several other countries.
-Offered Spring, 2013.
+Spring Semester.